How to Pick a Pediatric Rheumatologist

 - Location.
-You will likely be seeing your pediatric rheumatologist often and probably for several years and in times of emergency.
-Try to find as close to home as possible.
+You will likely be seeing your child's pediatric rheumatologist often and probably for several years and in times of emergency.
+Try to find one as close to home as possible.

 - Your child’s preferences.
-Older children in particular may have preferences about the doctor they see – for example, male vs. female, older vs. younger.
-If your child is a teenager, you may consider an adult rheumatologist rather than a pediatric rheumatologist, knowing you will have to change doctors in a few years if you do.
+Older children in particular may have preferences about the doctor they see — for example, male vs. female, older vs. younger.
+If your child is a teenager, you may want to consider an adult rheumatologist rather than a pediatric rheumatologist, knowing you will have to change doctors in a few years.